 Of course, customers don’t care about the entire supply chain.
 There’s only been increased visibility on one area of the whole chain: order fulfillment.
 This is because fulfillment is the process of the chain that differs the most between eCommerce and retail.
 In retail shopping, the customer is usually at the end of the fulfillment process when they are making their purchase.
 In eCommerce, making a purchase is in some cases what begins the fulfillment process altogether!

-So what fulfillment’s new time in the spotlight done?
+So what is fulfillment’s new time in the spotlight done?
 The most important thing is that it has shifted customer preferences.
 Before, fulfillment wasn’t really an important part of the customer’s experience with shopping, especially not in retail.
 Retail shoppers are more interested in other parts of the supply chain: where and how something is made before it’s placed behind a window at the store.
 Ecommerce’s greatest challenge is to compete with retail when it comes to fulfillment, to try to minimize fulfillment time without compromising the quality of service.

 So, customers started becoming more and more aware of different options that exist for order fulfillment.
 Free and fast shipping are obviously the biggest ones.
 Options like one- or two-day delivery existed before COVID-19, but now that customers have been forced into online shopping they have become more aware of such options and they are forming preferences and expectations around them.

-This means that now, more than ever, it’s important to meet and exceed your customers’ expectations when it comes to order fulfillment because it has never been more valuable to customers than it is now.
+This means that now, more than ever, it’s important to meet and exceed your customers’ expectations when it comes to ordering fulfillment because it has never been more valuable to customers than it is now.

 Last-mile delivery is perhaps the most important and expensive part of the fulfillment chain, and COVID-19 has impacted it the most out of the whole fulfillment process.
 More and more suppliers are forced to invest and innovate their last-mile strategy to keep up with new customer expectations in the area.
 They can no longer be content with providing long delivery windows and having sub-par customer service regarding shipping.
 Now, they have to strive for Amazon’s levels of shipping speed (under a week, often one or two days) while making sure that they maintain a clear and active line of communication with customers during the entire process.